theNewDynamic/oregonsadventurecoast.com/content/blog/flock-to-oregon-s-adventure-coast-for-premier-bird-watching.md

 ---
+_schema: default
 title: 'Flock to Oregon’s Adventure Coast for Premier Bird Watching! '
+draft: false
-date: 2021-03-24T04:00:00+00:00
+date: 2021-03-24T04:00:00Z
+description: >-
-description: 'You already know Oregon''s Adventure Coast is a haven for anyone looking to unplug and reconnect with nature, but you may not know it is a premier destination for both beginners and experienced birders alike! '
+  You already know Oregon's Adventure Coast is a haven for anyone looking to unplug and reconnect with nature, but you may not know it is a premier destination for both beginners and experienced birders alike!
-image: "/img/coos-bay-birding-blog-695x322-jpg.png"
+image: /img/coos-bay-birding-blog-695x322-jpg.png
 tags:
   - Oregon Coast
   - 'Bird watching '
   - birding
   - Oregon Coast Birds
   - 'Oregon''s Adventure Coast '
   - Coos Bay
   - North Bend
   - Charleston
   - Oregon State Parks
   - 'Cape Arago '
   - 'Oregon Shorebird Festival '
 categories:
   - Outdoor Adventures
 seo:
   title: ''
   description: ''
   imgalt: ''
   image: ''
-aliases: []
-accordion_sections: []
 warning: false
-warning_copy: ''

 ---
 _You already know Oregon's Adventure Coast is a haven for anyone looking to unplug and reconnect with nature, but you may not know it is a premier destination for both beginners and experienced birders alike._